AND THE STORIES : (1) The Slut - ZorbaBooks

 I don’t remember who exactly introduced Dema to me.
 Must have been another beautiful colleague of mine.
 Dema was of average height, a bit rounded with the most amazingly kind face I’ve ever seen on anyone since then.

-“You know, Dasda, what happened last night?
+“You know, Das Da, what happened last night?
 On my way back from the market at around 10 at night, I heard a foreigner knocking on the door.
-The door was cracked open a bit and there’s a bargain going on – Ten thousand was the rate fixed on finally!”
+The door was cracked open a bit and there’s a bargain going on – Ten thousand was the rate agreed on finally!”

-I’s surprised when she made the purpose of her surprise visit to my bachelor’s den, clear to me.
-Inspite of having the reputation of possessing a damnless attitude to what the rest of the world felt about her, she was, after all, a married woman.
+I’s surprised when she made the purpose of her surprise visit to my bachelor’s den clear to me.
+Inspite of having a reputation of possessing the devil-may-care attitude to what the rest of the world felt about her, she was, after all, a married woman.
 She rejected my offer of tea with a dismissive movement of the hand and came to the point directly:

 “Sir, I heard that that slut is hob-nobbing with you a lot these days.
 Be careful, hah?
 Stay away from her if you can, otherwise, she’ll ruin your career.”